neeraj9/SignalBlocks/readme.md

 In case you prefer the GNU GCC compler then install g++

     sudo pacman -Sy gcc-multilib

-Alternatively, you can install the clang compiler as well

-    sudo pacman -Sy clang

 The following other depencies are required as mentioned before.